simonostendorf/ultimateboteu-old/README.md

 To deploy the bot you need **docker-compose**.

 Download the docker-compose.yml.
 Update the environment variables: Please fill in secure passwords and update the twitch client credentials.
 Run it with `docker-compose up -d` if you're in the same folder as the compose file.

+## Dependencies

+This bot uses the twurple javascript twitch api.
+You can find more information about that [here](https://twurple.js.org/).

 ## Copyright and license